Self-monitoring

 • the most recent monitor's report

-• changes to the programme and/or its delivery since the last report
+• changes to the programme or its delivery since the last report

 • staffing changes since the last report